Equipment/Sustainability

 Our Type

-Here’s a catalog of the 60-ish metal/wood type fonts we have in the shop.
-Obviously, for hand typesetting, we’re limited to these, though if budget allows, we can find other fonts on the used market or from a few remaining metal and wood type foundries.
+Here’s a catalog of the 60-ish fonts we have in the shop.
+It does not include most of our wood type.
+For traditional hand composition, we’re limited to these, though if time and budget allows, we can find other fonts on the used market or order from a few remaining metal and wood type foundries.

 Our Inks

-Our stockpile of ink is at your disposal at no additional cost.
-Special-ordering or custom-mixing a color will add some cost and time, but any color is available.
+Our stockpile of ink is at your disposal at no charge.
+Special-ordering or custom-mixing a color will add some cost and time, but we’re able to obtain any color you like.

 Other Equipment

-Of course, we’ve accumulated all the other odds and ends needed to set type and print: slug cutters, a type saw, paper cutter, ink scales, spacing, leading, quoins, reglets, furniture, galleys, guides, tympan paper, composing sticks, bodkins… you can never have enough bodkins.
+Of course, we’ve accumulated all the other odds and ends needed to set type and print: a paper cutter, a type saw, ink scales, spacing, leading, quoins, reglets, furniture, galleys, guides, tympan paper, composing sticks, bodkins… you can never have enough bodkins.

 Sustainability